 As discussed in IETF RFC 8224 [Ref 13], call features such as call forwarding can cause calls to reach a destination different from the destination identified in the To header field.
 The method of determining whether or not these call features or other B2BUA functions have been used legitimately is specified in ATIS-1000085 [Ref 18].

-If the procedures in ATIS-1000085 [Ref 18] are not supported, and in order to avoid “false” positive or negative validation results when a SIP Identity header field is conveyed in a retargeted INVITE request, the verifier shall validate a received “shaken” PASSporT as specified above, with the following exception:
+If the procedures in ATIS-1000085 [Ref 18] are not supported, then in order to avoid “false” positive or negative validation results when a SIP Identity header field is conveyed in a retargeted INVITE request, the verifier shall validate a received “shaken” PASSporT as specified above, with the following exception:

 If the canonicalized value of the Request-URI TN does not match the canonicalized value of the TN in the To header field, then the verifier shall skip verification, and treat this event as if no Identity header was received (NOTE-1).

-As an optional enhancement to the above exception, if the verifier is able to determine that the mismatching TNs in the Request-URI and To header field identify the same destination, then it may perform normal SHAKEN verification (NOTE-2).
+As an optional enhancement to the above exception, if the verifier is able to determine that the mismatching TN in the Request-URI and To header field identify the same destination, then it may perform normal SHAKEN verification (NOTE-2).

 NOTE-1: This exception will skip verification for all cases where an INVITE request is retargeted to a new TN, since the verification service is unable to determine whether the INVITE was legitimately retargeted or maliciously replayed.
 Also, even though verification is skipped in this case, the terminating SP may cache the received Identity header to support subsequent traceback.

 NOTE-2: This option narrows the number of cases where verification is skipped due to INVITE retargeting.
-If the verifier is able to determine that the TNs in the Request-URI and the To header field don't match, but they identify the same destination, then it can be confident that the INVITE was legitimately retargeted.
+If the verifier is able to determine that the TN in the Request-URI and the To header field don't match, but they identify the same destination, then it can be confident that the INVITE was legitimately retargeted.
 It can therefore perform the normal SHAKEN verification procedures, and generate a valid result.
 This will apply to toll-free calls, where the To header field contains the dialed 8YY number, while the Request-URI contains the routing TN assigned to that 8YY call.

 If the To header contains a TN that is an emergency service number and the Request-URI contains an emergency service URN, the verifier shall perform normal SHAKEN verification.